There are a LOT of planned projects for Disney World Resort hotels.

 The new restaurant features lots of tasty-looking cakes (of course), as well as other treats in the bakery section like cookies and pies.

 The restaurant is a full table-service spot with an option for an afternoon tea service as well.
 Existing Cake Bake Shop locations serve brunch-style dishes like quiche, sandwiches, soups, and more.
 So we could see options like that at the Disney World location as well!
-The Cake Bake Shop will open in 2023.
+The Cake Bake Shop will open in early 2024.

 We actually got an exclusive interview with Gwendolyn Rogers, the owner of The Cake Bake Shop, and she revealed some great details about special decor that could come to the Disney World spot, private rooms that will be available, and more.
 Click here to read the full interview!